JASON-B0URNE/Secret210Repo/tutorial.md

 In this example we added a button element.
 This button element is linked to a JavaScript function via the **onclick** attribute.
 This HTML attribute tells the browser to run JavaScript once the button is clicked.
 We stored our JavaScript between the **<script>...</script>** tags.
 This tells the browser where it can find our JavaScript code.
 We need a way for the browser to link the onclick attribute to our JavaScript stored in the <script> tags.
 We do this by defining and calling a function.
 The **function buttonClick() {...}** between the <script> tags defines what JavaScript code needs to be executed when buttonClick() is mentioned in the HTML.
-Thus, when **onclick="buttonClick()"** is added in the <button> element it tells the browser to execute the JavaScript code defined in our **function buttonClick() {...}**
+Thus, when **onclick="buttonClick()"** is added in the <button> element it tells the browser to execute the JavaScript code defined in our **function buttonClick() {...}**.

+#### Getting Started with Browser Local Storage

+In a web application their may be situations where data needs to be saved, but the developer does not want to waste storage space on the server with this data.
+Circumstances where a less secure short term storage can be utilized.
+The best option in these instances is to use the browser local storage.
+Data in this storage container is specific to the web application and the browser.
+Meaning that the data will not be accessible via another browser or another website.
+You can always examine the contents of the browser local storage by using the key combination -shift- + -ctrl- + -i-.
+This will open up a subwindow in your browser that looks like:

+You can then select the **>>** two arrows and select application from the drop down window.
+On the left side menu click on **Local storage**.
+This screen should look like:

+#### Implementing JavaScript with the Browser Local Storage
+Now that we know how to access the contents of the browser local storage we can now use JavaScript to store data there.